Local 2-separators

 A natural next step would be to prove a local version of the Grohe-Decomposition-Theorem, which gives a decomposition of a 3-connected graph into `quasi 4-connected components' \cite{grohe2016quasi}.
 We hope that with the methods of this paper one should be able to prove the following.

-Local 3-separators are defined analogously to local 2-separators using an explorer-neighbourhood around three vertices, see \cite{locksepr} for details.
+It is natural to try to extend the notion of local 2-separators to local 3-separators using explorer-neighbourhoods around three vertices; this is work in progress \cite{locksepr}.
+As for local 2-separators the intuition for this comes from separators of the $r$-local cover.
+I think that understanding local separators through separators of the $r$-local cover is an exciting area for future research.
 Given a parameter $s\in \Nbb\cup\{\infty\}$, we say that a graph is \emph{$s$-locally quasi 4-connected} if for every $s$-local 3-separator all but one of its components (that is, components of the punctured explorer-neighbourhood) contain at most one vertex.

 \begin{con} For every parameter $r\in \Nbb\cup\{\infty\}$ there is a parameter $s$ such that every $s$-locally $3$-connected graph $G$ has a graph-decomposition of locality at least $r$ and adhesion at most $3$ such that all its torsos are minors of $G$ that are either $r$-locally quasi-4-connected or a complete graph of order at most 4. \end{con}